KubaTaba1uga/python_websocket_notifications/README.md

 # Python Websocket Notifications
 Create http service for managing websocket channels.
-To make testsing easier, U(from CRUD) for app's data, can be implemented.
+To make testsing easier, CRUD for app's data, can be implemented.

 Managin channel has to be inline with [SPEC](https://github.com/KubaTaba1uga/python_websocket_notifications/blob/main/OMA-TS-REST_NetAPI_NotificationChannel-V1_0-20200319-C.pdf).

+## Example overview
+Chat service.
+Message is composed of Body, From and To.
+Nothing fancy.

 ##  Solution overview
+Subscriptions are part of MessageStore.
+However channels(notifications) should be seperated into a service.

+Message store makes obj dump (if it qualifies for change tracing) and sends it to NotificationService tohetger with user id.
+NotificationService downloads all subscriptions for specific user,if there is a match send obj_dump to specific channel queue.
+Websocket have two modes: broadcasting live or replaying past.
+If websocket is broadcasting live, channel's queue is popped to recive a message.
+If websocket is replaying from past, search is being performed to recive messages.

+### Some notes:

 1. Create endpoint for managing subscriptions <br>
    1.1 New subscription require callback reference (WS channel URI) <br>
    1.2 RestartToken should be object's lat edit timestamp (more info in 5.1.4.3.1) <br>